ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

     - Familiar with the Flutter framework used in Flustr, it was a good fit as I am not fond of web frontend frameworks
     - Struggled with understanding riverpod, used for state management
   - Although there are many third-party libraries for Dart/Flutter, many do not support web builds
-    - For example, the HTTP2 library does not support web builds, so HTTP2 adoption was postponed
+    - For example, the HTTP2 library does not support web builds, so HTTP2 is not used
-    - Flutter Web's stability is still lacking, requiring workaround solutions
+    - Flutter Web's stability is still lacking, I did some workaround solutions

 ## Remaining Issues
-- The GitHub repository for the mesh library suggests scaling up to about 100 nodes, but it may not be usable for larger scales
+- The GitHub repository of the mesh library say NW could scaling up to about 100 nodes, but it may mean that mesh library is not usable for larger scales
   - Although it performs relatively intelligent routing, it might struggle with routing decisions and updating node information with more nodes
-  - If 100 nodes is the limit, a custom communication foundation might be necessary
+  - If 100 nodes is the limit, developing more scalable communication foundation might be necessary
 - Broadcasting posts to all users may be impractical with more servers
 - While signature verification prevents impersonation, multiple servers starting with the same public key can cause message delivery issues
-- The network could become dysfunctional if flooded with messages, and currently, there is no countermeasure against such attacks
+- The network could become dysfunctional if someone sends large amount of messages, and currently, there is no countermeasure against such attacks
 - Running a server 24/7 might be difficult for users who don't already operate a server, limiting the potential user base

 Enjoy!